 Let it breathe

 My final tip is to give your skin a break!
 We all need a break once in a while, and so does your skin.
-There’s no harm in not wearing make-up when you’re just at home and I make sure to spend at least 2 days a week make-up free.
-It’s beneficial to give your skin a break as sometimes the make-up you’re applying can be the reason for your breakouts!
+There’s no harm in leaving the house not wearing make-up (it gets easier the more often you do it) and I make sure to spend at least 2 days a week make-up free.
+It’s beneficial to give your skin a break and sometimes the make-up you’re applying can be the reason for your breakouts!

-I hope you enjoyed reading our top everyday tips for keeping your skin healthy and nourished!
-Here at Miss Organics we empower you to stay natural as creating a healthy you, starts from within.
+I hope you enjoyed reading my top everyday tips for keeping your skin healthy and nourished!
+Here at Miss Organics my aim is to empower you to stay natural as creating a healthy you starts from within.